grange85/ahfow-www/_posts/2002/2002-01-09-new-damon-and-naomi-album-in-may.markdown

 - damon & naomi
 tags: []
 ---
-<p>The new Damon &amp; Naomi album is due in May 2002 and will be a live document of last years European tour with Kurihara (of Ghost).
+<p>The new Damon & Naomi album is due in May 2002 and will be a live document of last years European tour with Kurihara (of Ghost).
 There may also be a bonus DVD containing a film of the tour.
 The album will be out on sub pop(source: Carsten Wohlfeld)</p>